mindsphere/vfc-examples/x_templateFlow/readme.md

 ## Setup & Configuration
 <!-- (mandatory) Describe the necessary steps to get this flow running -->

-1. Import the flow in Visual Flow Creator
+1. Import the flow in Visual Flow Creator using the [Flow Tempalte](template.json)
 2. ...

 3. Save the flow